Rule 32. Organization of State Bar of Arizona

 3. Admission and Fees.
 All persons admitted to practice in accordance with the rules of this court shall, by that fact, become active members of the state bar.
 Upon admission to the state bar, the applicant shall pay a fee as required by the supreme court, which shall include the annual membership fee for active members of the state bar.
 If an applicant is admitted to the state bar on or after July 1 in any year, the annual membership fee payable upon admission shall be reduced by one half.
 Upon admission to the state bar, an applicant shall also, in open court, take and subscribe an oath to support the constitution of the United States and the constitution and laws of the State of Arizona in the form provided by the supreme court.
 All members shall provide to the state bar office a current street address, e-mail address, telephone number, any other post office address the member may use, and the name of the bar of any other jurisdiction to which the member may be admitted.
 Any change in this information shall be reported to the state bar within thirty days of its effective date.
 The state bar office shall forward to the court, on a quarterly basis, a current list of membership of the bar.

 4. Inactive Members.
 Inactive members shall be those who have, as provided in these rules, been transferred to inactive status.
 An active member who is not engaged in practice in Arizona may be transferred to inactive status upon written request to the executive director.
 Inactive members shall not practice law in Arizona, or hold office in the State Bar or vote in State Bar elections.
+Inactive members may be certified to provide volunteer legal services to approved legal services organizations as provided in Rule 38(d) of these rules.
 On application and payment of the membership fee and any delinquent fees that may be due under Rule 45(d), they may become active members.
 Inactive members shall have such other privileges, not inconsistent with these rules, as the Board may provide.
 Incapacitated members may be transferred to disability inactive status and returned to active status as provided in these rules.

 5. Retired Members.
 Retired members shall be those who have, as provided in these rules, been transferred to retired status.
-An active, inactive or judicial member who is not engaged in active practice in any state, district, or territory of the United States may be transferred to retired status upon written request to the executive director.
+An active, inactive or judicial member who is not engaged in active practice in any state, district, or territory of the United States may be transferred to retired status upon written requites1 to the executive director.
 Retired members shall not hold State Bar office or vote in State Bar elections.
 Retired members shall not practice law in any state, district, or territory of the United States.
-Retired members may provide volunteer legal services to approved legal services organizations as defined in Rule 38(e) of these rules, except that retired members need not have engaged in the active practice of law within the last five years as required in Rule 38(e)(2)(B)(1) or Rule 38(e)(3) (A).
+Retired members may be certified to provide volunteer legal services to approved legal services organizations as provided in Rule 38(d) of these rules.
 Retired members may return to active status subject to the requirements imposed on inactive members who return to active status, as set forth in subsection (c)(4) of this rule.
 Retired members shall have other privileges, not inconsistent with these rules, as the Board may provide.
 Incapacitated members may be transferred to disability inactive status and return to active status as provided in these rules.

 6. Judicial Members.
 Judicial members shall be justices of the Supreme Court of Arizona, judges of the Court of Appeals and Superior Court of Arizona and of the United States District Court for the District of Arizona, and retired justices and judges who are eligible for temporary judicial assignment and are not engaged in the practice of law.
 Judicial membership status shall likewise be accorded to members of the State Bar who are full-time commissioners, city or municipal court judges, tribal court judges, judges pro tempore or justices of the peace in the state of Arizona not engaged in the practice of law, or justices or judges of other courts of record of the United States or of the several states.
 Judicial members shall hold such classification only so long as they hold the offices or occupations entitling them to such membership or are retired from the offices or occupations entitling them to such membership, are eligible for temporary judicial assignment, and are not engaged in the practice of law.
 Judicial members shall be entitled to vote but shall not be entitled to hold office.
 Judicial members shall have such privileges, not inconsistent with the rules of this court, as the board provides.
 A judicial member who retires or resigns from the bench and seeks to engage in the practice of law must become an active member subject to all provisions of these rules.